nicolaschen2293/expenseTracker/README.md

 email   : dev@developer.com
 password: dev123

-Keep in mind that this account will not be able to use the "forgot password" feature as it is not a real email.
-A valid email needs to be used in order for Supabase to send a reset-password link.

 # Author

 ## Developed by Nicolas Chen as an assignment for a Full-Stack Engineer Role in Samsung Research indonesia